Raxxius/Climbing_website/README.md

     - As climbing was introduced to the 2021 olympics for the first time in history, this page is dedicated to the recent Olympics, with a brief introduction to the displines the altheles had conducted.

+    - The page is responsive and will change order based on the viewer screen, in phone mode the images and text alternate in order.

+    - In tablet mode the images are paired below the relevant text section, while in fullscreen mode the images sandwich the text.

+    - Additionally in full screen the images to the left will enlarge when clicked on, this is to give a better view of the quite detailed images.
+A further click will return the screen to the previous setup.

     - The final stage is a small medal run with the olympic medalists names present in a list, additionally there is a mention of the world record that was broken by one of the female speed climbers.

+### __Footer__

+    - The footer The footer section includes links to social media sites, currently these links don't attach to actual accounts.